 - If a trainee discloses concerns with depressive, anxious, or other mental health symptoms, supervisors will be available to help problem solve and accommodate work-related issues, as well as provide personal support.
 Referrals will typically be offered for mental health support.
-EAP is available for 8 free sessions, or we have a list of local providers.
-Any mental health disclosure will remain as confidential as possible.

-- If a trainee discloses more significant concerns with mental health that are impacting performance at work, the supervisor may need to involve the preceptor and track director to identify more formal supports and referrals.

-- If a trainee discloses thoughts of self-harm or suicidal thoughts, the supervisor will reach out to You Matter/Employee Health for shared support.
+EAP is available through Lyra for 12 free sessions (https://nationwidechildrens.lyrahealth.com/), or we have a list of local providers.
+Any mental health disclosure will remain as confidential as possible. - If a trainee discloses more significant concerns with mental health that are impacting performance at work, the supervisor may need to involve the preceptor and track director to identify more formal supports and referrals. - If a trainee discloses thoughts of self-harm or suicidal thoughts, the supervisor will reach out to You Matter/Employee Health for shared support.
 This process is in place to maintain the confidentiality of the trainee and protect the ongoing supervisory relationship to best support training.
 The supervisor will involve the preceptor and track director in order to facilitate clinical coverage and continued support.